specialized806/microsoft-365-docs/copilot/pin-copilot.md

 You can pin Microsoft 365 Copilot Chat for your users in Microsoft Teams only through the Teams admin center.
 In the Teams admin center, create or modify [App setup policies](/microsoftteams/teams-app-setup-policies#pin-apps) by adding the Copilot app to the policy's Pinned apps.
 When you assign the policy to users with a Microsoft Entra account, the Copilot app is pinned for them.
 Like pinning any other app in Teams, Copilot also needs to be allowed for those users through [App permission policies](/microsoftteams/teams-app-permission-policies) or [App centric manage](/microsoftteams/app-centric-management) if you migrated to it.

 > [!NOTE]
 > If you assign the policy to users with a Microsoft 365 Copilot license, then the Microsoft 365 Copilot app is pinned.
-The Microsoft 365 Copilot app will be pinned by default in the Teams left rail starting late January 2025 (previously mid-January).
+The Microsoft 365 Copilot app will be pinned by default in the Teams left rail starting late January 2025 (previously mid-January) and is expected to complete by late February 2025 (previously late January).

 If you select Pin Copilot through the Microsoft 365 admin center **Copilot** > **Settings** page, and you have Copilot-pinned App setup policies assigned to users with a Microsoft Entra account, those users have Copilot Chat pinned in the position defined by the App setup policy.
 Everyone else is pinned in a default position.